hotrodorm/hotrod/hotrod-project/docs/docs-5/dynamicsql/README.md

 ### 8.3 Selecting Data -- Generic Row

 If the result set has many columns you can use a Generic Row type to retrieve the result.
-The `Row` type works in a similar way as a `java.util.Map`; values are stored in the map using the column nanes as keys.
+The `Row` type works in a similar way as a `java.util.Map`; values are stored in the map using the column names as keys.

 The following example shows this case: